yoctoalex/eap-lb-lab/README.rst

 .. figure:: _figures/3_42.png

-The new region will apppear on the list of your available regions.
+The new region will appear on the list of your available regions.

 `d)` Now let's delete two regions which we added in the first section.
 Check both of them and click **Delete**.